cadebrown/old.cade.site/_drafts/2021-09-28-diy-regex-engine.md

   * [OWASP ReDoS](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS)
   * one malicious regex: `(([a-z])+.)+` (could you spot that as a security/performance vulnerability?)

-So, I made the decision to not support any non-regular constructions
+So, i made the decision to not support any non-regular constructions